TWan777/side/spec/bridge/README.md

 }
 ```

 To enhance security, MintRequests have a time limit of 24 hours.
-Users must complete the process of depositing assets on the external chain within this timeframe after initiating a MintRequest.
 Assets deposited after this designated time frame will not be processed and, consequently, will be forfeited.
 It is essential for users to adhere to the 24-hour limit to ensure the successful completion of the asset deposit on the external chain.

 There should be the following functions to facilitate obtaining transactions or iterating through transactions.